-6.1 At least biennially (intervals of 2 years \pm 3 months) in passenger ships or at each intermediate, periodical or renewal survey^{} in cargo ships, the following maintenance should be carried out (to assist in carrying out the recommended maintenance, examples of service charts are set out in the appendix):
+At least biennially (intervals of two (2) years \pm three (3) months) in passenger ships or at each intermediate, periodical or renewal survey in cargo ships, the following maintenance should be carried out:

-- .1 all high pressure cylinders and pilot cylinders should be weighed or have their contents verified by other reliable means to confirm that the available charge in each is above 90% of the nominal charge.
-Cylinders containing less than 90% of the nominal charge should be refilled.
-The liquid level of low pressure storage tanks should be checked to verify that the required amount of carbon dioxide to protect the largest hazard is available; - .2 the hydrostatic test date of all storage containers should be checked.
-High pressure cylinders should be subjected to periodical tests at intervals not exceeding 10 years.
-At the 10-year inspection, at least 10% of the total number provided should be subjected to an internal inspection and hydrostatic test^{}.
-If one or more cylinders fail, a total of 50% of the onboard cylinders should be tested.
+- All high pressure cylinders and pilot cylinders should be weighed or have their contents verified by other reliable means to confirm that the available charge in each is above 90% of the nominal charge.
+Cylinders containing less than 90% of the nominal charge should be re-filled.
+The liquid level of low pressure storage tanks should be checked to verify that the required amount of carbon dioxide to protect the largest hazard is available; - The hydrostatic test date of all storage containers should be checked.
+High-pressure cylinders should be subjected to periodical tests at intervals not exceeding 10 years.
+At the 10-year inspection, at least 10% of the total number provided should be subjected to an internal inspection and hydrostatic test.
+If one or more cylinders fail, a total of 50 % of the onboard cylinders should be tested.
 If further cylinders fail, all cylinders should be tested.
-Flexible hoses should be replaced at the intervals recommended by the manufacturer and not exceeding every 10 years; and - .3 the discharge piping and nozzles should be tested to verify that they are not blocked.
-The test should be performed by isolating the discharge piping from the system and flowing dry air or nitrogen from test cylinders or suitable means through the piping.
+Before the 20-year anniversary and every 10-year anniversary thereafter, all cylinders should be subjected to a hydrostatic test.
+Flexible hoses should be replaced at the intervals recommended by the manufacturer and not exceed 10 years.
+When cylinders are removed for testing, the cylinders should be replaced such that the quantity of fire-extinguishing medium continues to satisfy the requirements of 2.2.1 of chapter 5 of the FSS Code, subject to SOLAS regulation II-2/14.2; and - The discharge piping and nozzles should be tested to verify that they are not blocked.
+Test should be performed by isolating the discharge piping from the system and flowing dry air or nitrogen from test cylinders or suitable means through the piping;